-One of the most important things we, as cementers, must understand is rheology.
-In our line of business, Rheology is the key to cement coverage and zonal isolation; the solely goal of well cementing.
-However, as simple as this true can be, it is amazing how easily it is underestimated and sometimes totally ignored in our industry.
+One of the most important things we, as oilwell cementers, must understand is rheology.
+In our line of business, Rheology is the key to cement coverage and zonal isolation; which is the sole goal of well cementing.
+However, as simple as this can be, it is incredible how easy it is underestimated and sometimes ignored entirely in our industry.

-Surprisingly, it is not rare to hear cases of “unexpected” cement returns in primary cementing, “unexpectedly” higher TOC in liners, “unexpected” lack of zonal isolation, etc. Only in very few occasions, the “unexpected” designation of these situations can be attributed to Mother Nature or any other variable out of our control (no mystery here).
-More commonly “unexpected” would actually be the result of lack of awareness of the importance of rheology and fluids compatibility.
+Unsurprisingly, it is not rare to hear cases of ‘unexpected’ cement returns in primary cementing, ‘unexpectedly’ higher TOC in liners, ‘unexpected’ lack of zonal isolation, etc. Only on very few occasions, the ‘unexpected’ designation of these situations gets attributed to Mother Nature or any other variable out of our control (no mystery here).
+More commonly, ‘unexpected’ would be the result of lack of awareness of the importance of rheology and fluids compatibility.

-It is this reality what motivated me to write a post with some fundamental knowledge about rheology.
+It is this reality that motivated me to write a post with some fundamental knowledge about rheology.

 In well cementing, rheology affects:

 - Cement slurry mixability and pumpability

 - Cement coverage (mud displacement)